charles-uno/resume/resume.md

 # Summary

-Ten years of experience with Python and distributed Linux systems.
+Twelve years experience with Python and distributed Linux systems.
-Emphasis on DevOps tools such as Docker, Groovy, and REST APIs.
+Emphasis on automation and validation using Docker, CI/CD pipelines, and REST APIs.
-Looking for opportunities in microservice development and Site Reliability Engineering.
+Looking for opportunities in cloud infrastructure, back-end development, or somewhere in between.

 <!---